2025 Pakistan Super League: Venues

 The tournament took place across four cities; Karachi, Lahore, Multan, and Rawalpindi.
 While Rawalpindi Stadium remained the home ground for Peshawar Zalmi, Gaddafi Stadium was the home ground for Quetta Gladiators.
 The Karachi and Lahore stadiums were briefly renovated, and they were re-inaugurated in February 2025.
 Tickets went on sale on 3 April 2025.
+Initially, the Pakistan Cricket Board had planned to stage two matches at the Imran Khan Cricket Stadium in Peshawar, following the completion of renovation work at the venue.
+However, the proposed fixtures were later dropped due to the stadium not being fully ready to host Pakistan Super League matches, including pending infrastructure and operational requirements.
+As a result, no matches were held in Peshawar.

 Later, one home match in Multan was shifted to Lahore due to extreme weather conditions and logistics issues.
 The playoff stage was completely shifted to Lahore as well, and another league stage match was shifted from Multan to Rawalpindi.